spatialos/online-services/docs/content/services-packages/deployment-pool/deploy.md

 cloud_storage_location = "EU"
 ```

 4\.
-Run `terraform init`, followed by `terraform apply -target=module.analytics`.
+Run `terraform init`, followed by `terraform apply -target="module.analytics"`.
 Submit `yes` when prompted.
-Because you set `-target` to `module.analytics`, this will only provision the required infrastructure for the Deployment Pool (which only requires the base infrastructure) and the Analytics Pipeline (for tracking the Deployment Pool).
+Because you set `-target` to `"module.analytics"`, this will only provision the required infrastructure for the Deployment Pool (which only requires the base infrastructure) and the Analytics Pipeline (for tracking the Deployment Pool).

-<%(#Expandable title="Errors with Terraform?")%>If you ran into any errors while applying your Terraform files, first try waiting a few minutes and re-running `terraform apply -target=module.analytics` followed by `yes` when prompted.<br/><br/>
+<%(#Expandable title="Errors with Terraform?")%>If you ran into any errors while applying your Terraform files, first try waiting a few minutes and re-running `terraform apply -target="module.analytics"` followed by `yes` when prompted.<br/><br/>
 If this does not solve your issue(s), inspect the printed error logs to resolve. <%(/Expandable)%>

 ## Step 2 - Build your service images